Washington DC Dental Bridges

 What Types of Care Do Dental Bridges Require?

 Fixed bridges are cared for in much the same way as your natural teeth.
 Regular brushing and flossing are required to protect not only the replacement teeth but the abutment teeth as well.
 Fixed bridges are expected to last for many years, but that life expectancy will be significantly reduced if proper care is not provided.
 There are also specific procedures for taking care of removable bridges, and our team is available to discuss the best options for all your oral health care needs.
-Learn about our root canal service.

 Call Us for an